cyberconnecthq/cyberconnect-docs-v2/docs/APIs/authentication/user-login.md

 CyberConnect uses sign in with ethereum (SIWE) login flow for users to

-1. send the on-chain transaction thru relay service.
+1. send the on-chain transaction through relay service.
 In this way, users would not need to pay for gas.
 2. It’s also used while registering signing key for storing data offchain (follow).

 ## Login Flow